bazelbuild/bazel-website/naming.md

 Examples of good names:

 * *Bazel for Eclipse*: Users will understand that if they want to use Bazel with Eclipse, this is where they should be looking.
 It uses a third party brand as a descriptor.
-* *Bazel buildfarm*: a "buildfarm" is a [compile farm](https://en.wikipedia.org/wiki/Compile_farm), users will understand that this project relates to building on servers.
+* *Bazel buildfarm*: A "buildfarm" is a [compile farm](https://en.wikipedia.org/wiki/Compile_farm).
+Users will understand that this project relates to building on servers.

 Examples of names to avoid:

-* *Ocimum*, which is the [scientific name of basil](https://en.wikipedia.org/wiki/Ocimum), des not relate enough to the Bazel project.
+* *Ocimum*: The [scientific name of basil](https://en.wikipedia.org/wiki/Ocimum) does not relate enough to the Bazel project.
-* *Bazelizer* is not descriptive enough: the tool behind this name could do a lot of things.
+* *Bazelizer*: The tool behind this name could do a lot of things, this name is not descriptive enough.

 Note that these recommendations are aligned with the [guidelines](https://opensource.google.com/docs/releasing/preparing/#name) Google uses when open sourcing a project.